cg2021c/threejs-presentation-anak-ambis/6.1.ConvexGeometry/README.md

 convexGeometry.normalsNeedUpdate = true;
 ```

 An array containing vertices (of the THREE.Vector3 type) is the only argument THREE.ConvexGeometry takes.
-If you look at this code, you can see that we explicitly call computeVertexNormals and computeFaceNormals.
+If we look at this code, we can see that we explicitly call computeVertexNormals and computeFaceNormals.
 The vertex and face normal vectors help Three.js render the geometries as a smooth object.
 Most geometries already do this when they are created.
 For this geometry, however, this isn't done when the object is created so we need to call this explicitly